tanishq-27/tanishq-27/README.md

 </p>

--  I'm based in Gurugram / Bareilly
+-  I'm based in Noida / Bareilly

 - 💻   See my portfolio at <a href="https://tanishq-27.github.io/Porfolio/" rel="nofollow">tanishq-27.github.io</a>

-- ✉️  You can contact me at <a href="mailto:tanishqj486@gmail.com">tanishqj486@gmail.com</a>
+- ✉️  You can contact me at <a href="mailto:tanishqj486@gmail.com">tanishq.er27@gmail.com</a>

 - 🧠  I'm learning Web Technologies to make awesome websites .